 - Attained-age-rated: Your premiums will go up as you get older.4

 Let’s say you live in Portland.
-You could pay between $27 and $158 per month for a high-deductible Plan G. The regular Plan G could cost between $117 and $737 per month.
-This is in addition to the standard Medicare Part B premium of $148.50 per month.5
+For a 65-year-old woman who doesn’t use tobacco, you would pay between $27 and $50 per month for a high-deductible Plan G. The regular Plan G could cost between $117 and $307 per month.
+This is in addition to the standard Medicare Part B deductible of $203 in 2021.5

 Who Sells Medicare Supplement Plans in Oregon?

 You can purchase Medigap policies from private insurance companies, but not all carriers offer every plan.
 Your provider options can also vary by location.
 Carriers of Medicare Supplement Insurance plans in Oregon include:

 What If You Want to Change Your Medigap Policy?

 You can switch your Medigap policy at any time.
 Remember that you may face restrictions if you don’t have a guaranteed issue right outside of your OEP.
 To switch, you’ll have to apply for a new plan.
 If accepted, you’ll have to contact your existing insurance company and cancel your coverage.

 Medicare Advantage (MA) plans in Oregon, also called Medicare Part C, are a common alternative to Medicare Supplement plans.
 MA plans don’t supplement Original Medicare.
 Instead, an MA plan replaces Medicare coverage with a private health plan.

 MA plans commonly use HMO or PPO provider networks to lower costs.
 Your MA plan may include coverage for additional benefits like vision and dental care as well as prescription drug coverage.